 From the port of Bremerhaven, 7.2 million emigrants from all over Europe sailed towards an unknown future in the New World.
-So it’s pretty likely that your ancestors sailed out of Bremerhaven, too.
+So if your ancestors are from Germany or Eastern Europe, it’s pretty likely that your ancestors sailed out of Bremerhaven, too.
 Find out all about their journey via your own exciting journey through the interactive German Emigration Center…

 When emigration to the United States of America, Australia, Canada, Argentina or New Zealand were at its height, Bremerhaven was one of the busiest ports in Europe.
 Today, it is a lot quieter in terms of sea traffic.
 However, the sea front was given a major regeneration makeover in recent years, so that today tourists can enjoy the German Emigration Center, the Klimahaus [Climate House Museum], a Mediterranean shopping mall and much more…